Your Ultimate Guide to Pelvic Floor Physical Therapy

 Nonetheless, pessaries can sometimes be an inadequate “band-aid” or “quick fix” approach to prolapse and not adequately solve the underlying issue of a weak pelvic floor.

-Instead, postpartum people can get to the root of their prolapse issues and pain by seeing a board-certified pelvic floor doctor of physical therapy.
+Instead, postpartum people can get to the root of their prolapse issues and pain by seeing a doctor of physical therapy who specializes in pelvic floor dysfunction.

 A pelvic floor physical therapist can best assess your unique symptoms and pelvic health presentation and work with you to develop a plan of care that will ultimately get you back to living and enjoying life on your own terms so you can be the healthiest version of yourself.